EmilioBG76/Project03_46W38/README.md

    │   ├──  Tests for functions in the functions_module
    │   └── Test for main script
    ├── examples/
-   │   └── main.py (will run in evaluation)
+   │   ├── main.py (will run in evaluation)
+   │   └── functions_module.py containing all the necessary functions to run main.py
    ├── .gitignore
    ├── LICENSE
    ├── README.md